 - Alex Galacher, Folkradio.co.uk

-Since joining Elephant Revival in 2015, Charlie has stayed busy touring, performing, and recording with them and others including The Mike and Ruthy Band and Barnstar!
+Since joining Elephant Revival in 2015, Charlie has stayed busy touring, performing, and recording with them and others while maintaining a standing membership in Boston based bluegrass/rock band, Barnstar!

 He has played pedal steel, guitar, banjo, upright bass, horns, cello, and sung on records produced by Jeff Tweedy, Patrick Sansone, Tucker Martine, Zachariah Hickman, Bruce Kaphan, and many others...